 I must say i now prefer Efteling to Disney, big claim i know.

-I love Disney and i have always had an amazing time there, but i just felt Efteling overall, was a more relaxed and exciting experience.
+Even though i love Disney and i have always had an amazing time there, i felt Efteling was overall a more relaxed experience.

 It’s not as commercialised, and a lot more enchanting.